olleolleolle/fast-tcpn/README.md

      binding[:cpu].with_timestamp + 100

+To return more then one token to a place just return an Array -- all definitions or tokens from the Array will be put into the place's marking.

 Complete definition of two places and transition with one input and one output place can be defined as follows: